 - Araujo, et al. v.
 City of Fort Collins, et al., 16-cv-00966-RBJ (D. Colo.
 2016) (systemic race and national origin discrimination) — $425,000

 - Contreras, et al. Rent-Rite Super Kegs West, et al., 16-cv-01737-CBS (D. Colo.
 2016) (wage theft; race and national origin discrimination) — $200,000

 - Anecdote LLC v.
 Bannock RE Partners and Gerard (“Jerry”) Maglio, JAG Arbitration (2018) (business fraud, unjust enrichment) — $182,688

 PROFESSIONAL ASSOCIATIONS AND MEMBERSHIPS

-- Colorado Lawyers Committee, Young Lawyers Division – Fundraising and Events Team
+- Colorado Lawyers Committee – Young Lawyers Division, Fundraising Committee

 - Denver Bar Association